Interim Emergency Manager

 Wichita, KS 67203

-to the public and no prior experience or knowledge of severe weather is
+Classes are open to the public and no prior experience or knowledge of severe

-necessary to attend.
-Registration for the two-hour class is not necessary.
-Click
+giving away a starter disaster kit.
+Registration for the two-hour class is

 Planning, shelters, warning systems ...

 topics, as well as safety tips.